Chapeau Gendarme Ouest from the Super-Sauze resort

 Early in the season, you may encounter a snowfield with a gentle slope.
 Take care if the snow has not had time to soften.

 (8) Start of the final ascent.
-The path follows the ridge, easy at first but steepening towards the end, requiring you to use your hands.
-This section is not particularly difficult, but you must have a head for heights and sure-footedness.
+The path follows the ridge, easy at first, but steepens towards the end, requiring you to use your hands.
+This section is not particularly difficult, but you must not be afraid of heights and must have sure-footedness.
 Join the eastern ascent path.

-(10) Then descend via the eastern path, an easy and well-marked trail leading to a fork.
+(10) Then descend via the eastern path, an easy and well-marked trail that leads to a fork.

 (11) Turn right for a recommended round trip to the Col de Gyp, where mouflons are frequently spotted.